-The programme starts from around the 26th to the 30th week of pregnancy.
+The programme starts from around the 28th week of pregnancy.
 Initially there are two home visits prior to the course commencing to help build relationships between families and practitioners, then there are six weekly group sessions before the baby is born.
 After the baby is born there will be another home visit followed by three group sessions.
-Baby Steps sessions are facilitated by an Early Years Practitioner and a Health Practitioner (Midwife or Health Visitor).
+Baby Steps sessions are led by a midwife and a family support worker.

 Who runs it?

 The charity Action for Children employs Baby Steps Early Years Practitioners and Health Practitioners (Midwife or Health Visitor) to deliver the project.
-They are based within Barkerend Children’s Centre, but work across the Children’s Centres in the three Better Start Bradford Wards of Bowling and Barkerend, Bradford Moor and Little Horton.
+They are based within Barkerend Family Hub, but work across Family Hubs in Bowling and Barkerend, Bradford Moor and Little Horton.

 How does it work?

 Once expectant parents are registered for Baby Steps, the practitioners will visit the family home and discuss the programme content, encouraging parents to be able to explore their hopes and ideas about parenthood.
 The same practitioners will maintain contact with the family right from registration to completion of the post-natal sessions, providing parents with a consistent source of support.

 How do I join?
 Please contact your Midwife, Health Visitor or the Baby Steps team: [email protected] / 07734 496669